icon-symbol-logout-darkest-grey

 Classical Indology deals with cultural and religious history.
 The main focus in teaching and research is on the classical languages, cultures and religions, and literatures and philosophies of South Asia with a special emphasis on Sanskrit.

-The major languages required in order for students to read and understand texts on cultural and religious history in South Asia are Sanskrit, Pali and Prakrit.
+The major languages required in order for students to read and understand texts on cultural and religious history in South Asia are Sanskrit and Pali.
 The wide variety of these texts are characterised by rich and still relevant religious, scientific and artistic traditions.
-In addition, students can also learn modern languages such as Nepali or Singhalese or even classical and colloquial Tibetan in cooperation with the chair for Buddhist studies.
+In addition, students can also learn modern languages such as Nepali or Singhalese.
+In cooperation with the Chair of Modern South Asian Languages and Literatures, students can also learn Bengali, Hindi, Tamil and Urdu as well as classical and colloquial Tibetan at the Chair for Buddhist Studies.
 Students further focus on gender studies, research on rituals and other religious-cultural topics and are provided the opportunity to participate in field trips to South Asia.

 Special Features and Characteristics

 A special feature of the subject in Heidelberg is its ethno-Indological orientation, i.e. the combination of historical text analysis with field trips in South Asia.
-The academic programme focusses only on orally or performatively transmitted traditions and investigates their connections to the respective texts.
-Therefore, the subject is geared toward historical and modern South Asia and uses philological cultural scientific and interdisciplinary approaches.
+The academic programme also focusses on orally or performatively transmitted traditions and investigates their connections to the respective texts.
+Therefore, the subject is geared toward historical as well as modern South Asia and uses philological, cultural scientific and interdisciplinary approaches.

 Currently popular topics include life cycle rituals, religious and family festivals, temple rituals and sacrifice rituals.

-In addition to the regular courses, the department for Cultural and Religious History of South Asia also organises courses that focus predominantly on the practical application of methods from cultural and religious studies.
-These include the ‘Crash Course in Spoken Sanskrit’ which is taught annually in June by Prof. Dr. Gopabandhu Mishra of Benares Hindu University in Varanasi as well as the four-week intensive course ‘Lived Sanskrit Cultures’ that takes place annually in February/March in Varanasi.
-The courses complement the regular range of courses in philology and literary studies and are organised in cooperation with partner institutions in Germany and India.
+In addition to the regular courses, the department for Cultural and Religious History of South Asia also organises courses that focus predominantly on the practical application of methods from cultural and religious studies as well as Digital Humanities.
+For example, a 'Crash Course in Spoken Sanskrit' is held regularly.
+This course and others complement the regular range of courses in philology and literary studies and are organised in cooperation with partner institutions in Germany and India.

 Research